Boston Red Sox

-Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Rico Petrocelli, Reggie Smith, Dom DiMaggio, and Fred Lynn.
+Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Nomar Garciaparra, Manny Ramirez, Mike Greenwell, and Fred Lynn.

 Mo Vaughn and J.D.
-Martinez get consideration for their somewhat short but brilliant stints in Boston, as do Xander Bogaerts and Rafael Devers who have been outstanding in their first couple of seasons.
-Without Fisk, the Red Sox are light on legendary catchers, so Jason Varitek, Rich Gedman, Jarrod Saltalamacchia and Sammy White are all in play here.
+Martinez get consideration for their somewhat short but brilliant stints in Boston, as do Xander Bogaerts and Rafael Devers who have been outstanding in the start of their careers.
+Without Fisk, the Red Sox are light on legendary catchers, so Jason Varitek, Rich Gedman, Mike Stanley and Sammy White are all in play here.